 - Collecting information from internal organizational assets.

-- Development and implementations of research tools.
+- Development and implementation of research tools.

 - Organizing research events and practices.